An explicit solution to the weak Schottky problem: Introduction

 The Schottky-Jung proportionalities (reviewed in section 3) relate theta constants of a genus $g$ Jacobian to the theta constants of its Prym, which is a $(g-1)$-dimensional ppav.
 More precisely, denote by $\calR_g$ the moduli space of connected unramified double covers of smooth genus $g$ curves, thought of as pairs consisting of a curve $C\in\calM_g$ and a non-zero two-torsion point $\eta$ on the Jacobian of $C$.
 The Prym construction is the map $Pr:\calR_g\to\calA_{g-1}$, and the Schottky-Jung proportionalities relate the theta constants of $Pr(C,\eta)$ and of $C$.

 Let $\calI_g^A$ denote the defining ideal of $Th(\calA_g(4,8))\subset \PP^{2^{g-1}(2^g+1)-1}$.
-Then given any element $P\in\calI_{g-1}^A$, one applies the Schottky-Jung proportionalities to each theta constant appearing in $P$, and thus obtains, for any given $\eta$, an element $SJ^\eta(P)\in\calI_g^J$, which we will call the corresponding Schottky-Jung identity.
-The {\em big Schottky} locus is defined to be the locus within $Th(\calA_g(4,8))$ defined by the equations $SJ^\eta(P)$ for all $P\in\calI_{g-1}^A$, for {\em one fixed} $\eta$, while the {\em small Schottky} locus is the locus defined by such equations for {\em all possible} $\eta$. van Geemen~\cite{vgeemenscju} and Donagi~\cite{donagiscju} showed that respectively the small and the big Schottky loci give weak solutions to the Schottky problem, while in~\cite{donagiintermjac} Donagi showed that already in genus 5 the big Schottky locus contains an extra irreducible component, containing the locus of intermediate Jacobians of cubic threefolds.
-In the preprint~\cite{siegel} it is shown that in genus 5 the small Schottky locus is in fact equal to the Jacobian locus.
+Applying the Schottky-Jung proportionalities to each theta constant appearing in a polynomial $P\in\calI_{g-1}^A$ yields an element $SJ^\eta(P)\in\calI_g^J$, which we will call the corresponding Schottky-Jung identity.
+The {\em big Schottky} locus is the locus within $Th(\calA_g(4,8))$ defined by the equations $SJ^\eta(P)$ for all $P\in\calI_{g-1}^A$, for {\em one fixed} $\eta$, while the {\em small Schottky} locus is the locus defined by such equations for {\em all possible} $\eta$.
+Van Geemen~\cite{vgeemenscju} and Donagi~\cite{donagiscju} showed that the small and the big Schottky loci, respectively, give weak solutions to the Schottky problem, while in~\cite{donagiintermjac} Donagi showed that already in genus 5 the big Schottky locus contains an extra irreducible component, containing the locus of intermediate Jacobians of cubic threefolds.
+In the unpublished preprint~\cite{siegel} it is shown that in genus 5 the small Schottky locus is in fact equal to the Jacobian locus.

 Note, however, that for $g\ge 3$ the ideal $\calI_g^A$ of relations among the theta constants of a general ppav is not known --- it is conjectured that it is generated by Riemann's quartic relations (see~\cite{fsm} for details), but no approaches to proving this are available.
 Thus for any $g\ge 5$ the results of van Geemen and Donagi cannot be made explicit, as one cannot write down a set of generators of $\calI_{g-1}^A$.
 Our main theorem is thus the first known explicit weak solution to the classical Schottky problem.
+After our paper appeared on the arXiv, our equations were investigated numerically in genus 5 by Agostini and Chua~\cite{agch}.